AlainParadis/designschool/_information/eye-dropper-tool.md

   The process is just as simple with a photo.
 In this case, we just click on the photo.
 You have the option to choose a different theme in the drop-down menu.

-  <div class="attentionbox tip">If you hold the Shift key, then click, you can set the base colour for the them.
+  <div class="attentionbox tip">If you hold the Shift key, then click, you can choose your own base colour for the theme.
 Give it a go!</div>

   As you can see, InDesign's Eye Dropper is a way more versatile tool than is immediately apparent.
 Now you know how to use this tool to its full potential.